tarikjaber/fancy-tree/README.md

 cargo build --release
 ```
 ## Setup
-Add `./target/release/ct.exe` to PATH.
+Add `./target/release/ft.exe` to PATH.

 ## Usage
-You can now run the command `ct` anywhere.
+You can now run the command `ft` anywhere.

+Type `ft help` to show a list of commands.
+Type `ft [depth]` to display the tree with a certain depth.